Are you looking for profitable online course ideas so you can create and sell classes online in 2023?

 This is where you come in.

-If you have experience in online marketing, consider creating a course that covers topics like:
+If you have experience in digital marketing, consider creating a course that covers topics like:

 - Affiliate Marketing.